 |

 Politicians use the economy as a weapon.
 This is a classic from then-candidate Ronald Reagan.
-But how much was President Carter responsible for the 1979-1981 recession?
+But did President Carter cause the 1979-1981 recession?
 Discuss...

 |